Lunar-Eclipse255/gaston.github.io/docs/posts/STEAM seminar/design_thinking.md

 <br>

 ### Iteration and Future Planning:
-In the iteration phase we used feedback from when we presented the idea and prototype to the class.
+In the iteration phase, we used feedback from when we presented the idea and prototype to the class.
 The most important change we’d make would be to add an adjustable strap to secure the hat during wind or movement.
-The strap is essential because it improves comfort and safety, key concerns for bike deliver drivers, and also ensuring the hat stays in place while riding in real-world conditions.
+The strap is essential because it improves comfort and safety, key concerns for bike delivery drivers, and also ensures the hat stays in place while riding in real-world conditions.

 <br>

 ### Reflection:
 The most challenging phase was ideation, because it required balancing creativity with realistic ideas.
-It was hard not to shoot down ideas that seem to far fetched, even though they later are discovered to be feasible.
-The Design thinking proccess is applicable to almost everything, in the future when devloping our EDP final project, I can start with empathy to make sure that my final solution acually helps people, by first understanding the users.
-Another helpful aspect is iterating the design based off testing where feedback helps to improve your work rather than just criticism, which is specifically applicable in robotics, with subsytems.
+It was hard not to shoot down ideas that seemed too far-fetched, even though they later were discovered to be feasible.
+The Design Thinking process is applicable to almost everything.
+In the future, when developing our EDP final project, I can start with empathy to make sure that my final solution actually helps people by first understanding the users.
+Another helpful aspect is iterating the design based off testing, where feedback helps to improve your work rather than just criticism, which is specifically applicable in robotics, with subsystems.

 <br>